solesen1992/Event_booking/README.md

-# Event_booking
+# Event booking desktop application
 Event booking desktop application for 1000fryd.
-The project uses observer pattern, threads, java and MS SQL.
+The project uses observer pattern, threads and a database.
+Languages used: Java and MS SQL.

 It was a group project made i the spring of 2024.